Game Theoretic Analysis of Production-Management Effort Distribution in Organizational Networks: A Hierarchical Model of Influencer and Influencee

-Note that the RHS of the above expression contains the production efforts of all the agents in the subtree of agent $i$.
-This function is a prescription of the choice of the production effort of agent $i$, if the agents below the hierarchy choose a certain effort profile.
+\end{definition} Note that the RHS of the above expression contains the production efforts of all the agents in the subtree of agent $i$.
+This function is a prescription of the choice of the production effort of agent $i$, given a certain effort profile of the agents below $i$ in the hierarchy (\Cref{thm:exp-NE-necessary}).
 Hence the name `effort update'.